-To make sure you both get a good night’s sleep, read our review of the best overnight diapers and what you should consider when you’re looking for a diaper that will keep your baby dreaming until morning light.
+To make sure both you and your little one get a good night’s sleep, read our reviews of the best overnight diapers and what you should consider when you’re looking for a diaper that will keep your baby dreaming sweetly until morning light.

 Can’t I Use My Baby’s Daytime Diapers at Night?

 It’s kind of ironic, but babies love to sleep.
 It’s pretty much all they want to do for the first couple months of their life.